 - Some marine chemicals are boiler water treatment chemicals, air cooler cleaners, tank cleaning chemicals, oil spill dispersant, fuel oil treatment chemicals, etc.

-- Marine paints and accessories include heat resistance coats, roller and flat brushes, anti-skid, finish, specialty coats, airless spray machine, and spares, etc.
+- Marine paints and accessories include heat resistance coats, roller and flat brushes, anti-skid, finish, specialty coats, airless spray machines, and spares, etc.

 - Hardware and tools include hand tools, measuring tools, welding equipment, bolts and nuts, cutting tools, etc.